RiceSec/constitution/constitution.md

 4. Accept payment of dues from members and update the organization’s records accordingly; and
 5. Make available, at the request of any member, the Student Association, or Rice University, a current breakdown of the organization’s income and expenses.

-The Secretary shall:

-1. Take minutes at all meetings of the membership and of the Executive Committee;
-2. Distribute minutes to the membership or the officers in a timely manner;
-3. Maintain the membership list, any mailing lists, and the organization’s website;
-4. Accept membership information forms from new members; and
-5. Manage the organization’s correspondence.

 ### Eligibility

 Only student members who are not on Disciplinary Probation or otherwise prohibited from holding office in a registered student organization shall be eligible to seek and hold office.
 No member may hold more than one office at a time.
-No member may be elected to the same office more than twice in a row.

 ### Selection

-Officers shall be elected in accordance with Article V (Voting) at a regular meeting.
+Officers shall be elected in accordance with Article (todo: fix numbers) at a regular meeting.

 ### Term